joshuadevelopsgames/crm-demo/PRODUCTION_MIGRATION_ORDER.md

 # Production Supabase Migration Scripts - Execution Order

+## 🚀 Quick Start (Recommended)

+**Run the complete migration script:**
+- **File:** `PRODUCTION_MIGRATION_COMPLETE.sql`
+- Copy the entire file and paste into Supabase SQL Editor
+- Run it - all migrations are included in the correct order
+- All scripts are idempotent (safe to run multiple times)

+---

+## 📋 Manual Step-by-Step (Alternative)

-Run these scripts in Supabase SQL Editor in the exact order listed below.
+If you prefer to run scripts individually, use the order below.

 ## 1. Notification System Migration (if not already done)